SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > | ---------------- | ----------------------------: |
 > | **📏 Ranged 15** | **🎯 One creature or object** |
 >
-> **Effect:** Until the start of Alkestis's next turn, any effect that reduces the damage taken by the target has no effect
+> **Effect:** Until the start of Alkestis's next turn, any effect that reduces the damage taken by the target has no effect.

 > ❗️ **Artillery Enfilade (2 Malice)**
 >